Balanced cross-Kerr coupling for superconducting qubit readout: Details on readout simulations

-For each simulated trajectory, we demodulate the signal with $e^{i \omega_d t}$ where $\omega_d$ is the drive frequency.
+For each simulated trajectory, we demodulate the signal with $e^{i \omega_d t}$.
 The demodulated signal for the $x$ and $p$ quadratures are then integrated with the real and imaginary part of the optimal weight function $\langle a_e(t) \rangle - \langle a_g(t) \rangle$, respectively.
-The results are shown in \cref{fig:readout_performance}(a) and (b).
-At each integration time we find the optimal discriminator in the IQ-plane which gives us the minimum assignment error defined as $\varepsilon = (P(e \vert g) + P(g \vert e)) / 2$, which is then shown in \cref{fig:readout_performance}(c).
+The results are shown in Fig.~4(a) and (b).
+At each integration time we find the optimal discriminator in the IQ-plane which gives us the minimum assignment error defined as $\varepsilon = (P(e \vert g) + P(g \vert e)) / 2$, which is then shown in Fig.~4(c).
 We found that using \textit{nsubsteps} = $12,000$, with the transmon dimension set to $7$ and resonator dimension set to $75$ showed good convergence.
+We confirm with branch analysis that this truncation of the Hilbert space does not alter the ionization critical photon number or the dispersive shift.

 As mentioned in the main text, we use a two-step pulse in order to fill the resonator with a large number of photons rapidly.
 The pulse shape is given as in Ref. \cite{chapple:2024},

 where $\tau$ and $\kappa$ determine the speed at which the resonator gets populated.
 Here, we set $\tau$ to be $6$ ns.
 As we show in \cref{optimal_control_SM}, optimizing the pulse shape with quantum optimal control techniques results in further improvements in performance.